eyeKill/rkt-io/README.md

 ## Usage

 rkt-io is a fork of [sgx-lkl](https://github.com/lsds/sgx-lkl).
 For normal usage see the old [README](README.old.md).
-For reducing the paper results read the next headline.
+For reproducing the paper results read the next headline.

 ## Reproduce paper results